ashwinsel/Milestone-Project-3-Yatra/README.md

 ### **Scope**
 The scope of the Yatra app ensures a comprehensive user experience with these core functionalities:

-- **Profile Management:** Registered users can create, edit, and delete profiles securely.
 - **Review Insights:** Users can write, browse, and manage detailed journey reviews.
 - **Site Information:** A vast list of spiritual sites is available, along with features to add, update, or delete information.
 - **Filtering System:** Filters based on geographical regions and associated deities enhance navigation.
-- **Navigation Bar:** A well-structured navigation bar ensures easy access to all features, including home, reviews, sites, and user profiles.
+- **Navigation Bar:** A well-structured navigation bar ensures easy access to all features, including home, reviews and sites.
 - **Interactive UI:** Features collapsible lists, modals, and sliders to present information in an engaging and accessible way.

 ---